noso2k1/wow-website/README.md

 This website requires Wordpress with the Tribe Events Manager plugin.

-Install the headless theme, by copying the files from folder ```wordpress-headless-theme``` into ```wp-content/themes/blank``` of the Wordpress installation, then navigate to WordPress admin and activate this new theme.
+Install the headless theme, by copying the files from folder ```wordpress-headless-theme-wombats``` into ```wp-content/themes/headless-wombats``` of the Wordpress installation, then navigate to WordPress admin and activate this new theme.

 The code in functions.php enables the additional fields in the Tribe Events Manager plugin.